yrmvgh/yiufcrawl/README.md

       but they have poor shield, armour, and dodging aptitudes.

 * Ogre
-    * has permanent powered by pain mutation at the beginning.
+    * has permanent powered by pain mutation at level 12.
 This gives them occasional boosts as they are damaged.
+    * powered by pain was modified so that it only works 2/3 of the time on normal, and 1/3 of the time on hard.
     * significantly increased health aptitude, making them have by far the greatest health pool of all species.
     * added poor fitting armour mutation.
 That mutation was changed slightly, so that level 1 gives 2/3 of normal AC, level 2 gives 1/3 of normal AC.
 They get level 1 at exp level 10, and level 2 of this mutation at exp level 15.
-    * no stat growth with experience level increase.
-Stats can only be affected by items.

 * Octopode
     * has permanent augmentation mutation at the beginning.
 This boosts their fighting and magic usage when they have a high amount of health, making them